openfoodfacts/robotoff/doc/how-to-guides/deployment/maintenance.md

 Two options are often used: `-f` to follow output and `--tail n` to only display last n lines.

-To display all running services, run `docker-compose ps`:
+To display all running services, run `make status`:

 ```
         Name                      Command               State                  Ports